pdjr-beatrice/log/README.md

 # log

-This repository contains code implementing the automated ship's log used on BEATRICE OF HULL.
+This repository contains code implementing an automated ship's log and consists of two collections:

-## Log system

-The log system itself consists of a collection of `bash` scripts which create, maintain and process a ship's log using data sourced in real-time from one or more Signal K servers.

-The production system should be run on a device on the host vessel, co-located on the LAN (or even the machine) hosting the ship's Signal K server.
+1. The log system itself which should be installed on the host vessel, co-located on the LAN (or even the machine) hosting the ship's Signal K server.

-The system is designed to run on a Raspberry Pi and has modest resource requirements allowing it to work alongside other services and applications.
+   The log system is a collection of `bash` scripts which create, maintain and process an archive of ship's daily log files.

+2. A handful of `php` scripts which can be installed on a WordPress site to provide support for the display of log system data.

 ### Basic installation

+Installation of the log system and the WordPress extensions is most easily accomplished by
 Login to the computer that will host the log system.
 ```
 $> cd